Shinzo Abe: Historical negationism

-Some have described Abe as a right-wing Japanese nationalist.
 Some have claimed that Abe often engaged in historical negationism via his membership in Nippon Kaigi, especially in regard to Japanese war crimes during World War II.
 According to some analysts, this caused Japan's relations with South Korea and China to deteriorate under his premiership.
 In China, Abe's legacy remains mixed.
 While he was often criticized as an extreme nationalist, others also recognized his efforts for reconciliation between the two countries.
 Since 1997, as the bureau chief of the "Institute of Junior Assembly Members Who Think About the Outlook of Japan and History Education", Abe led the Society for History Textbook Reform.
 Abe was affiliated with the ultra-conservative, revisionist organization Nippon Kaigi (Japan Conference).

 According to Alexis Dudden, a professor of history at the University of Connecticut who specializes in modern Japan and Korea, in the 1990s when Abe first became a parliamentarian he is believed to have co-authored a document denying the Nanjing Massacre; the article used to be available in Japan's Diet archives but has since disappeared.
 Abe also made comments that denied the occurrence of the massacre.
 Dudden has said Nanjing Massacre denial is akin to Holocaust denial.

-In 1 March 2007, Abe denied to reporters that Japan forced women into sexual slavery during World War II, claiming that there was "no evidence".
-He elaborated that he meant “forcible in the narrow sense of the word”.
+On 1 March 2007, Abe denied to reporters that Japan forced women into sexual slavery during World War II, claiming that there was "no evidence" for that.
+He elaborated that he meant "forcible in the narrow sense of the word".
 On 26 March 2007, he apologized, saying: "I express my sympathy toward the comfort women and apologize for the situation they found themselves in".
 On his official homepage, he questioned the extent to which coercion was applied toward the comfort women, dismissing South Korean positions on the issue as foreign interference in Japanese domestic affairs; Abe's position towards the comfort women caused deteriorations of relations between Japan and South Korea.
 In a Diet session on 6 October 2006, Abe revised his statement regarding comfort women and said that he accepted the report issued in 1993 by the sitting cabinet secretary, Yōhei Kōno, wherein the Japanese government officially acknowledged the issue.
 Later in the session, Abe stated his belief that Class-A war criminals are not criminals under Japan's domestic law.

 In a meeting of the Lower House Budget Committee in February 2006, Abe said, "There is a problem as to how to define aggressive wars; we cannot say it is decided academically", and "It is not the business of the government to decide how to define the last world war.
 I think we have to wait for the estimation of historians".